 When mills and plants develop towards autonomy, we will see an evolution in the roles of people: The mill operators’ roles will extend towards being more of a mill orchestrator.
 This means they will be responsible for ensuring that different process areas perform well together rather than for the details of how those processes are operated.
 In these new roles, people utilize data and analytics tools to easily understand and optimize mill or plant operations.

-The mill or plant will manage and operate itself autonomously without the need for human intervention and humans are focused on exceptions management and supervision.
+The mill or plant will manage and operate itself autonomously without the need for human intervention and humans are focused on exception management and supervision.